opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.markdown

 OpenCV.
 We will use either [Apache Ant](http://ant.apache.org/) or [Simple Build Tool (SBT)](http://www.scala-sbt.org/) to build the application.

-If you want to use Eclipse head to @ref Java_Eclipse.
-For further reading after this guide, look at the @ref Android_Dev_Intro tutorials.
+If you want to use Eclipse head to @ref tutorial_java_eclipse.
+For further reading after this guide, look at the @ref tutorial_android_dev_intro tutorials.

 What we'll do in this guide
 ---------------------------